 By the time Earth had lost its atmosphere, the last remaining [privatized] space agency had toured nearly hundreds of other worlds and most were settled with a few thousand colonists.
 The planet’s first trillionaire was the cosmic entrepreneur who financed the survival of humanity.
 The father of the cosmic revolution is CEO Adom Abasi of Horus, a space agency specializing in the colonization and terraforming efforts in our galaxy.
 I’ve worked closely with Adom over the last decade in secret.
 He became my best friend in all the Milky Way and gave me my name, Venus Fallen, after the operation to save his people.
 If not for me he says, his kind would have never had the technological capacity to expand its horizons to the stars.
 I accepted this honor with humility and did not want the humans to know I was helping.
 He had to be their symbol for hope, their hero.
 I was too… complicated for that.
 Only Adom and his two favorite things in the universe know I exist.
 His daughter Nile and his son Rio.
 Nile is Director of Engineering at Horus and Rio is the Director of Colonization, the department that deals with the discovery of exoplanets and the strategy behind settling a new world.

 This entry is about Rio, a rowdy adventurer with the mind of Einstein and a passion for beer that dwarfs the love most parents conjure up for their own children.
 I’m serious.
-He’s a young man with good intentions and loves his father’s company, but lately, he’s been ignoring business and allocating all time and money to one thing.
-Finding the galaxy’s most elusive lost city, Glitching Gardens, currently rumored to be in the Saturnian system, close to the home of old.
+He’s a young man with good intentions and loves his father’s company, but lately he’s been ignoring business operations.
+Rio has spent the last few weeks and a lot of money on one thing; finding the galaxy’s most elusive lost city, Glitching Gardens, currently rumored to be in the Saturnian system.
+This is close to the home of old.
 For months, Rio has been visiting a countless number of exoplanets and exomoons.
 Like a space pirate looking for a hidden cove of hoppy treasure, he’s traversed interstellar space and has found himself with sunken spirits.
 The gardens are home to a metropolis of hops and rivers of ethyl alcohol.
 All the necessary ingredients Rio needs to start his very own brewery.
 He dreams of crafting anti-gravity IPA’s and dark matter imperial stouts brewed with asteroid dust.
 These are only some of the madcap concoctions Rio has in mind.
 He’s on the hunt for rare hop strains originally manufactured in varying levels of gravity, atmospheric conditions, and matter.
 The garden’s caretaker is an old man who has protected its secrecy for hundreds of years by transporting the green city to hidden galactic outposts when threatened.
 No outsider has ever managed to enter the gardens.
 The old man has senses that have yet to fail his ability to feel external interests closing in.
 Naturally, I had a gift for Rio that would aid him in this quest.

 This morning, I presented him with something I call, The Sight of the Wanderer.
 A nanochip HUD display upgrade that links the user seamlessly to the natural world.
 I originally developed this technology for Horus.
 Adom wanted something to integrate into his ship and eventually into his top field agents.
 The sight could do seemingly endless tasks such as analyze spectroscopy measurements of planetary atmospheres or run instant time-lapses of terraformed landscapes to predict the feasibility of the job.
 This would drastically help Horus save money as world’s shown to be statistically risky would not become a funded project.
 I had a different goal in mind when sharing this technology with Rio, and did so frankly because I wanted to see if he could best the old man.
 The caretaker was once a high-ranking officer of the Numerati Animo.
 He was exiled centuries ago for practicing ancient alchemy and executing on questionable experiments with anti-matter and time.
 His demotion from the council sent the old man’s mind into a cryptic haze, which is when the hive branded him with his current name, Insania Saeculorum or Ages Madness.
 There’s no telling if Ages is hostile or just prefers to be alone.
 In the interest of my mission however, I’d rather this garden be under the control of Horus.